 We hope you will have lots of fun in Foundation Stage, as well as developing important skills that will build the foundations of your learning throughout school.

-You will be welcomed to our class by our staff: Mrs Sue Clement (class teacher), and Mr Rob Peacock (Mon/Tues) or Mrs Darinda Conroy (Wed/Thurs/Fri), both (Learning Support Assistants).
+You will be welcomed to our class by our staff: Mr Alex Coleman (class teacher) and Mrs Sue Johnstone (on Fridays).
+Mrs Karen Byham and Mrs Ruth Patience, both (Learning Support Assistants) also work in Amber Class.
 Access to our classroom is via a door at the back of school, which leads into our cloakroom.
 Please hang your coat and P.E. bag on your named peg, which will also contain a picture.
 This will help you to find your own peg, so you can hang your coat up by yourself.
 You will also have a book bag for your reading books.
 Please put this in your classroom drawer (which will display the same picture as your coat-peg).

 We have our own Foundation Stage playground, where you will be able to play with children from all three of the classes, at both playtime and lunchtime.